syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

     <script>
         $("#mask").ejMaskEdit({ maskFormat: "99-99-9999", value: "12345678" });
-        // Return the pure value of the textvalue, removes all the symbols alert($("#mask").ejMaskEdit("get_StrippedValue"));
+        // Return the pure value of the text value, removes all the symbols alert($("#mask").ejMaskEdit("get_StrippedValue"));
     </script>